VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 All the Graphite handlers can be pre-pended with `/graphite` prefix.
 For example, both `/graphite/metrics/find` and `/metrics/find` should work.

+VictoriaMetrics accepts optional `extra_label=<label_name>=<label_value>` query arg for all the Graphite APIs.
+This arg can be used for limiting the scope of time series visible to the given tenant.
+It is expected that the `extra_label` query arg is automatically set by auth proxy sitting in front of VictoriaMetrics.
+[Contact us](mailto:sales@victoriametrics.com) if you need assistance with such a proxy.

 VictoriaMetrics supports `__graphite__` pseudo-label for filtering time series with Graphite-compatible filters in [MetricsQL](https://victoriametrics.github.io/MetricsQL.html).
 For example, `{__graphite__="foo.*.bar"}` is equivalent to `{__name__=~"foo[.][^.]*[.]bar"}`, but it works faster and it is easier to use when migrating from Graphite to VictoriaMetrics.